subshell/helm-charts/charts/sophora-server/README.md

 ## Sophora RPC (Sophora v6+)
 Sophora 6 introduces a completely new API for client-server communication called Sophora RPC (short srpc).
 Srpc is based on gRPC which in return is essentially HTTP/2 but requires specific non-default settings in most HTTP proxies, including Ingress Controllers.
-To deal with this, the chart now supports deploying a second Ingress for the gRPC API, which can be configured differently from the main Ingress.
+To deal with this, the chart now supports deploying a second Ingress or HTTPRoute for the gRPC API, which can be configured differently from the main Ingress/HTTPRoute.

 This is not enabled by default.
-To enable it, set `grpcIngress.enabled` to `true` and configure it as needed.
+To enable it, set `grpcIngress.enabled`, `grpcRoute.enabled` or `grpcHttproute` to `true` and configure it as needed.
 The example configuration contains the required settings for the Nginx Ingress Controller (all paths starting with `/sophora.srpc.` need to be forwarded as gRPC traffic).
+Use `grpcHttproute` instead of `grpcRoute` if the same hostname is used as for the `httpRoute` (see [Cross Serving](https://gateway-api.sigs.k8s.io/api-types/grpcroute/#cross-serving)).

 ## Tips for productive installations